Related ResourcesSee More

 You must be registered in WorkInTexas.com, so remember to take the time and completely fill out the online job application and resume.
 The more information you provide, the easier it will be for you to find a good job quickly!

 The TWC online UI benefits application is for regular, initial claims only.
-If you don't have computer access, you can call a UI Tele-Center.

 If you have an active UI claim, you can request a benefits payment by phone or online.
 You will need:

 - Your earnings amount for each week (if applicable)

 - Your work search activities for each week